 Why should teens be concerned about crime prevention?

 Teenagers experience both property and personal crime more frequently than other age groups.
 In fact, teens and young adults experience the highest rates of violent crime.
-According to a report from the Bureau of Justice Statistics (Criminal Victimization in the United States, 2005: Statistical Table 3):
+According to a report from the Bureau of Justice Statistics (“Criminal Victimization in the United States, 2020”):

-- Teens are twice as likely as adults to become victims of crime.
+- Teens ages 12-24 were twice as likely as adults to become victims of violent crime.